 Camden City carries a high concentration of vacant and distressed properties.
 The Camden County Superior Court moves tax lien foreclosures quickly once filed.

 Every remaining NJ county follows the same statutory framework.
+Morris County and Somerset County communities, in particular, see lien activity among homeowners on fixed incomes.
 Redemption rights, the two-year window, the 35-day answer deadline, and the 2024 surplus-equity protections apply identically.
 Local variations show up only in tax sale scheduling, administrative fees, and whether the municipality handles its own tax sale or outsources to a third-party auction provider.

 After the U.S. Supreme Court decision in Tyler v.
 Hennepin County, New Jersey revised its Tax Sale Law so that homeowners who lose a property through tax lien foreclosure can recover the surplus value above the total debt owed.
 As of 2026, that protection is in force statewide, but it is not automatic — the homeowner (or heirs) must claim the surplus through the court after judgment.
 Redeeming or selling before judgment remains the only way to keep the home itself.